LinuxUser255/ohmyzsh/ZSHRC_OPTIMIZATIONS.md

 Then run `exec zsh` to see timing breakdown.

-## 📝 Your Aliases Are Great!
+## Alias Performance

-Your extensive alias collection is well-organized and won't impact startup time since they're just variable assignments.
-Keep them!
+The extensive alias collection is well-organized and does not impact startup time since aliases are simple variable assignments.

-Notable efficient aliases:
+Efficient alias categories:
 - Navigation aliases (instant)
 - Command shortcuts (instant)
 - Directory bookmarks (instant)

-## ✨ Summary
+## Summary

-Your `.zshrc` is now **fully optimized** for the new oh-my-zsh fork!
+This `.zshrc` is fully optimized for the oh-my-zsh fork.
 The configuration is:
 - Clean and well-documented
 - Performance-focused
 - Auto-maintaining (recompiles itself)
-- Personalized with your aliases and settings
+- Contains comprehensive aliases and settings

 ### Files Created
 - `~/.zshrc.zwc` - Compiled bytecode (13KB)